flindersuni/DeepThoughtHPC-docs/docs/source/policies/accessandpermissions.rst

 * Cancellation of Tasks
 * Removal problematic files and/or programs
 * Warning of expected behavior
-* Killing of identified problematic processes
+* Termination of identified problematic processes
 * Revocation of HPC Access